sMamooler/Resource-Efficient-ML-Algorithm-for-On-Implant-Neurological-Symptom-Detection/README.md

-### Note that for Pruning and Trained Quantization and Weight Sharing you need the pre-trained baseline model.Moreover, you cannot use Fixed Point Quantization, Prunning, and Trained Qunatization at the same time.
+### Note that for Pruning and Trained Quantization and Weight Sharing you need the pre-trained baseline model.
+Moreover, you cannot use Fixed Point Quantization, Prunning, and Trained Qunatization at the same time.